-Product risk: low average guaranteed rate on traditional savings products and a growing focus on unit-linked and protection business CNP's balance sheet is dominated by French insurance savings and pension products (78% of CNP's net technical reserves), which we consider as low risk given the low level of guarantees that CNP granted to policyholders.
-The average guaranteed rate in the French business (which represents most of CNP's guaranteed business) is only 0.23% (as at year-end 2019), one of the lowest level within European life insurers.
+Product risk: low average guaranteed rate on traditional savings products and a growing focus on unit-linked and protection business CNP's balance sheet is dominated by French insurance savings and pension products (79% of CNP's net technical reserves), which we consider as low risk given the low level of guarantees that CNP granted to policyholders.
+The average guaranteed rate in the French business (which represents most of CNP's guaranteed business) is only 0.21% (as at 30 June 2020), one of the lowest level within European life insurers.